SERVIR-Amazonia/suriname-training/intro-arcgis-1/field_data_collection.md

 Follow the instructions of the trainer.
 <img align="center" src="../images/intro-arcgis-1/survey123kwikmelding.png"  vspace="10" width="800">

-After publishing the Survey123 form, go to the ‘Collaborate’ tab.
-In the ‘Collaborate’ tab make your Survey123 Public, so that anyone with the link or QR code can fill in your form.
+After publishing the Survey123 form, go to the `Collaborate` tab.
+In the `Collaborate` tab make your Survey123 Public, so that anyone with the link or QR code can fill in your form.
 You can use the unique link to distribute and share the form or have the QR code scanned.
 <img align="center" src="../images/intro-arcgis-1/survey123collab.png"  vspace="10" width="800">

-Open the ArcGIS Survey123 form here: https://arcg.is/1znay8 You can view data submitted in the Survey123 form in the ‘Data’ tab
+Open the ArcGIS Survey123 form here: [https://arcg.is/1znay8](https://arcg.is/1znay8) You can view data submitted in the Survey123 form in the ‘Data’ tab
 <img align="center" src="../images/intro-arcgis-1/survey123data.png"  vspace="10" width="800">